sep 08 | Week 3

 Notation and Theory

-Dedicate extra time this week to the last four Elements chapters: they're more technical than prior chapters.
+Dedicate extra time to the last four Elements chapters: they're more technical than prior chapters.

 Test 1